Gwaii Haanas National Park Reserve and Haida Heritage Site: Gwaii Haanas Crest

-The AMB's crest crafted by local Haida artist Giitsxaa represents the unique joint management relationship.
-The AMB chose the sea otter and the sea urchin because of the creatures' significance in the history and tradition of the protected area and because of their ecological significance.
+The AMB's crest, crafted by local Haida artist Giitsxaa, was created to represent the unique joint management relationship.
+The AMB chose the sea otter and the sea urchin because of the creatures' significance in the history and tradition of the protected area, and because of their ecological significance.

 Populations of sea urchin, a kelp-grazing species, were once kept in check by sea otters, ensuring an abundance of kelp and species that depend upon kelp communities.
 With the extirpation of sea otters during the Maritime Fur Trade, the natural balance between species in the community was disturbed.
 As a result, the sea urchin population has increased dramatically over time and the health of kelp forests is threatened.
 The loss of the sea otter is a powerful reminder of the vulnerability of individual species and entire ecosystems.

 World Heritage and National Historic Site Haida Village

 Ninstints (Nan Sdins) or SG̱ang Gwaay Llnaagay on Anthony Island, located in the southernmost part of Gwaii Haanas, just west of Kunghit Island, was declared a UNESCO World Heritage Site and a National Historic site of Canada in 1981.
 The remains of a Haida village on the eastern side of the island — SG̱ang Gwaay Llnaagay — represent an outstanding example of a traditional Northwest Coast First Nations village site, complete with standing totem poles and the remains of cedar longhouses.

-Haida people have a continuing presence at SG̱ang Gwaay and four other village sites between May to September as part of the Haida Gwaii Watchmen Program.
+Haida people have a continuing presence at SG̱ang Gwaay and four other village sites between May and September as part of the Haida Gwaii Watchmen Program.
 Between two and four Watchmen live at each site serving as guardians to protect the natural and cultural heritage of these sites.

 Other historical villages within the boundaries of Gwaii Haanas included Cumshewa, Clew (Tanu) and Djí-gua.